axiston/postgres/crates/schema/README.md

 The schema is updated automatically after all migrations are applied during a GitHub Action triggered by a pull request to the `main` branch.
-For instructions on how to regenerate the schema locally, refer to the `Makefile` and `build.rs` files in the project root.
+For instructions on how to regenerate the schema locally, refer to the `Makefile` in the project root and `build.rs` files.

 [diesel_cli]: https://crates.io/crates/diesel_cli